On Laplacian eigenvalue equation with constant Neumann boundary data: Introduction

-The results stated in this subsection further studies the boundary integral behavior of solutions to \eqref{cequation} as $c \rightarrow \mu_2$, for generic bounded Lipschitz domain $\Omega$ in $\mathbb{R}^n$.
-It turns out the comparison between $\kappa_1$ and $\mu_2$ plays a crucial role.
+The results described in this subsection turn to the comparison of $\kappa_1$ and $\mu_2$, which can be derived from analysis of \eqref{cequation}, and is also partially motivated from Theorem \ref{zheng1} and Theorem \ref{zheng2} above.

-First, it is easy to prove that $\kappa_1 \le \mu_2$ by a suitable choice of trial functions, but it is a challenging task to classify domains such that $\kappa_1=\mu_2$.
-In general, proving whether or not $\kappa_1=\mu_2$ on special domains is a nontrivial problem, and even for rectangular boxs, it takes very sophisticated argument to conclude this fact, see \cite{NP15}.
+First, it is easy to prove that $\kappa_1 \le \mu_2$ by a suitable choice of trial functions, but it is a challenging task to geometrically classify domains such that $\kappa_1=\mu_2$.
+In general, proving whether or not $\kappa_1=\mu_2$ on special domains is a nontrivial problem, and even for rectangular boxes, it takes very sophisticated argument to conclude this fact, see \cite{NP15}.
 Nevertheless, we obtain in the following theorem a necessary and sufficient condition such that $\kappa_1=\mu_2$, through the analysis of the equation \eqref{cequation}.
-As a byproduct, it disproves \eqref{jianrenzhichang} for domains with $\kappa_1<\mu_2$. \begin{theorem} Let $\Omega$ be a bounded Lipschitz domain in $\mathbb{R}^n$, $c\in (0,\mu_2)$ and $u_c$ be the solution to \eqref{cequation}.
-Then $\kappa_1\le \mu_2$, and the equality holds if and only if
+As a byproduct, it disproves \eqref{jianrenzhichang} for domains with $\kappa_1<\mu_2$. \begin{theorem} Let $\Omega$ be a bounded Lipschitz domain in $\mathbb{R}^n$, $\kappa_1$ be defined as in \eqref{defofkappa} and $\mu_2$ be the second Neumann Laplacian eigenvalue on $\Omega$.
+Then $\kappa_1\le \mu_2$, and the equality holds if and only if where $u_c$ is the solution to \eqref{cequation}.
+Moreover, if $\kappa_1<\mu_2$, then